HSBNE-Archive/Policy/Rules/Rules.md

-    2. The management committee must ensure that, as soon as possible after the person applies to become a member of the association, and before the management committee considers the persons application, the person is advised—
+    2. The management committee must ensure that, as soon as possible after the person applies to become a member of the association, and before the management committee considers the persons application, the person is advised -

         1.  whether or not the association has public liability insurance; and
-        2.  if the association has public liability insurance—the amount of the insurance.
+        2.  if the association has public liability insurance - the amount of the insurance.

     3. The management committee must decide whether to accept or reject the